 All requests by eligible employees to withdraw days from the sick leave pool will be submitted in writing to the Sick Leave Pool Committee (SLPC) for review.
 The SLPC will be comprised of 3 SEA appointed teachers (1 from each level: PK-4, 5-8, 9-12), 3 administrators (1 from each level: PK-4, 5-8, 9-12) and the Executive Secretary who will serve as secretary for the SLPC.
-The SLPC will initially determine if the requesting staff member's illness, injury, or infirmity is extenuating circumstances and whether or not the participant is eligible to use sick leave days from the sick leave pool.
+The SLPC will initially determine if the requesting staff member's illness, injury, or infirmity is extenuating circumstances, catastrophic illness or injury, and whether or not the participant is eligible to use sick leave days from the sick leave pool.
+Medical documentation of the catastrophic illness or injury will be required.
 Staff members may not withdraw days from the sick leave pool for a normal pregnancy.
 This decision will be final and is not subject to grievance.